TanStack/table/docs/api/core/Row.md

 originalSubRows?: TData[]
 ```

-An array of the original subRows as returned by the `instanceOptions.getSubRows` option.
+An array of the original subRows as returned by the `options.getSubRows` option.

 ### `getAllCells`